This is absolutely nice thought. A column data type in DB2 table can be a DATE or TIME or it can be a TIMESTAMP.

 - DB2 derived Table key knowledge Points you need to learn

-- DB2 Date SQL Queries to Use in Your Current Project
+- DB2 DATE example SQL Queries to your project